Vinisha25/HeatSense/README.md

-# HeatSense – AI-Based Urban Heat Island Analysis, Prediction and Health Alert System
+# HeatSense – AI-Based Urban Heat Island and Health Alert System

 HeatSense is an advanced, modular full-stack application designed to analyze, predict, and issue public health alerts for Urban Heat Island (UHI) effects in Karnataka, India.